 At The University of Texas at Austin, what starts here changes the world — and that starts with you.
-Your gift to UT can unlock student potential, recruit world-class faculty, transform health and care, and create a vibrant future for Texas and beyond.
+Your gift to UT is an investment in talented students and faculty, embraces the opportunity to build a better Texas, and leads innovation through research.
 Join us and change the world.

 - The What Starts Here (spark) wordmark includes both stacked and horizontal versions optimized for digital or print uses.

 - The wordmark can be combined with the campaign tagline in stacked and horizontal versions for digital or print uses.